 How to Apply

-PLEASE NOTE: Applications for the 2020 ICEBERG Institute are now closed.
+PLEASE NOTE: Applications for the 2021 ICEBERG Institute are currently closed.

 To apply, click the "Apply Now" button below.
 Composers are welcome to apply as active participants (16 spots available) or auditors (10 spots available).
 All participants must be 18 years or older.
 All applicants will need to provide the following: